txdat/notes/obsidian/engineering/design data intensive applications/book/part 2. distributed data.md

 	- before sending "commit" -> all participants have to wait coordinator response -> may cause inconsistence between participants
 - three-phase commit - nonblocking atomic commit protocol -> perfect failure detector for telling whether node has crashed or not?
 #### XA transaction
-- a standard for implemeting 2PC across heterogeneous technologies (from 2 or more different technologies)
+- a standard for implementing 2PC across heterogeneous technologies (from 2 or more different technologies)
 #### fault-tolerant consensus
 - consensus: getting several nodes to agree on something (full agreement, not partial), consensus algorithm helps to select final value from some proposed values
 - **partial consensus**
 	- quorum-based (majority agreement)
-	- fault-tolenrant: tolerate node failing or disagreeing
+	- fault-tolerant: tolerate node failing or disagreeing
-	- eventually consistency
+	- eventual consistency
 - consensus' properties
 	- uniform / full agreement: no 2 nodes decide differently
 	- integrity: no node decides twice
-	- validity: if a node dicides a value, this value must be proposed by some node
+	- validity: if a node decides a value, this value must be proposed by some node
-	- termination: every node doesnt crash eventually decides some value -> process doesnt get stuck, even if some node fails, the system must reach a decision -> requires **at least a majority of nodes** to be functioning correctly
+	- termination: every node doesn't crash eventually decides some value -> process doesnt get stuck, even if some node fails, the system must reach a decision -> requires **at least a majority of nodes** to be functioning correctly
 - single-leader replication - consensus
 	- 2 rounds of voting leader: choose a leader + vote on a leader's proposal; requires quorums of 2 rounds must overlap (at least 1 node votes for both most recent leader and its proposal)
 #### membership and coordination services